 Traffic Control Plan

-Before a Right-of-way permit is issued, the applicant shall provide current information including a Certificate of Insurance for:
+Before a Right-of-Way Permit is issued, the applicant shall provide a current Certificate of Insurance for:

-Insurance certificates in electronic format may be e-mailed to: PWEng@longmontcolorado.gov
+Insurance certificates and Homeowners/Renters insurance in electronic format can be e-mailed to: PWEng@longmontcolorado.gov

 How long does it take?